Logo

 Are Cold Wallets 100% Safe?

 No system is perfect.
-Cold storage dramatically reduces risk but cannot eliminate human error.
-Cold wallets are effectively immune to remote hacking when kept truly offline, but they are not immune to physical theft, device tampering, or social engineering that tricks you into revealing a recovery phrase or signing the wrong action.
-If you expose a cold account to a smart contract or ever reveal its private key online, it stops being cold and may be compromised.
+Cold storage significantly reduces risk from remote hacking when kept truly offline, but it does not prevent all losses.
+Cold wallets can still be compromised by physical theft, device tampering, or social engineering that tricks you into revealing a recovery phrase or confirming an unsafe action.
+If you expose a cold account to smart-contract interactions you do not understand—or reveal private keys online—that account is no longer truly “cold” and may be at higher risk.

 Is Binance a Cold Wallet?